ryanpcmcquen/workflowyCodeFormatter/README.md

 If you don't already have a WorkFlowy account, please consider using my [referral link](https://workflowy.com/invite/32bf69e5.lnx) (we'll both get bonus free space)! :tada:

 ===

-Thanks to Google's [Code Prettify](https://github.com/google/code-prettify) for the syntax highlighting.

 Thanks to [Corri Blair](http://www.corriblair.com/) for the awesome graphics!